• Skip to main content

 Sweet corn soup

 1. If using corn on the cob, boil them until tender.
 Using a knife scrape them off from the cob.
-I used frozen corn, So I rinsed them and drained well.
+I use frozen corn, So I rinse them and drain well.
+You will need 1½ cups kernels.

 corn on the cob